prashantStha308/prashantStha308/README.md

 For quick designs, I use Figma as my primary software, along with drawing software like Ibis Paint X to build up raster designs.

-I've got a bunch of projects, but my favorite is my [Personal Art Portfolio](https://github.com/prashantStha308/art_portfolio).
+I've got a bunch of projects, but my favorite is my <a href="https://github.com/prashantStha308/art_portfolio" target="_blank" >Personal Art Portfolio,/a>.

 <!--
 **prashantStha308/prashantStha308** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.